seejanerun/Partners-MLOps-Workshop/README.md

 <img src = readme_images/Goal1status.png width="800">
 </p>

-[optional] - Add a comment to the goal and tag a collaborator you've added earlier by typing @ then their username
+[optional] - Add a comment to the goal and tag a collaborator you've added earlier by typing @ then their username.
+Please click on the paper airplane to submit the comment.

 <!-- ![image](readme_images/Goal1comment.png) -->